av1kav/acura/README.md

 ### Database: Postgres

 #### RDBMS service
 Configured in `docker-compose.yml` under the service name `postgres-datastore`.
-To reset the database to its initial (mock data) state, trigger the `reset_data` DAG on the Airflow UI.
+Since Acura is entirely containerized, the database is empty by default and data from remote sources must first be ingested.
+To do this, simply trigger the `reset_data` DAG on the Airflow UI (see section on `Orchestration` below) - any ingested data will, from then on, reside on your machine and persist between restarts in the Postgres database.

 #### Adminer GUI
-The adminer service runs on [`0.0.0.0:8086`](http://0.0.0.0:8086).
+The adminer service runs on [`0.0.0.0:8086`](http://0.0.0.0:8086), and is configured in `docker-compose.yml` under the service name `adminer`.
+Login credentials are present in the `profiles.yml` configuration file under `dbt_logic/profiles`.

 ![alt text](assets/adminer.png)

-The username and password are present in the `profiles.yml` configuration file under `dbt_logic/`.

 ### Orchestration: Airflow
 Airflow services are configured together in a `docker-compose.airflow.yml` file under the `airflow/docker/` directory; there is also a custom `Dockerfile` that adds `docker compose` CLI utilties used to orchestrate `dbt` containers.
-The airflow compose configuration is then merged with the main `docker-compose.yml` at execution time of the `docker-compose up` command (see top section of this readme).
+The airflow compose configuration is then merged with the main `docker-compose.yml` at execution time of the `docker-compose up` command (see step 2 in the Quickstart).

 ![alt text](assets/airflow.png)

 The Airflow webserver runs on [`0.0.0.0:8080`](http://0.0.0.0:8080).
 The default username and password are `airflow` and `airflow` respectively.
-Once authenticated, filter by the `acura` tag to ignore Airflow example DAGs.
+Once authenticated, filter by the `acura` tag using the dropdown to ignore Airflow example DAGs.

 ### Data Transformations: dbt